Limit shape and height fluctuations of random perfect matchings on square-hexagon lattices: Combinatorics

 \subsection{Square-hexagon Lattices}

 Consider a doubly-infinite binary sequence indexed by integers $\ZZ=\{\ldots,-2,-1,0,1,2,\ldots\}$.

 The \emph{whole-plane square-hexagon lattice} associated with the sequence $\check{a}$, is a bipartite plane graph $\mathrm{SH}(\check{a})$ defined as follows.
 Each vertex of $\mathrm{SH}(\check{a})$ is either black or white, and we identify the vertices with points on the plane.
 Its vertex set is a subset of $\frac{\ZZ}{2}\times \frac{\ZZ}{2} $.
 For $m\in\frac{\ZZ}{2}$, the vertices with ordinate $m$ correspond to the $2m$th row of the graph.
 Vertices on even rows (for $m$ integer) are colored in black.
-Vertices on odd rows (for $m$ half integer) are colored in white. \begin{itemize} \item each black vertex on the $(2m)$th row is adjacent to two white vertices in the $(2m+1)$th row; and \item if $a_m=1$, each white vertex on the $(2m-1)$th row is adjacent to exactly one black vertex in the $(2m)$th row; if $a_m=0$, each white vertex on the $(2m-1)$th row is adjacent to two black vertices in the $(2m)$th row.
+Vertices on odd rows (for $m$ half integer) are colored in white. \begin{itemize} \item each black vertex on the $(2m)$th row is adjacent to two white vertices in the $(2m+1)$th row; and \item if $a_m=1$, each white vertex on the $(2m-1)$th row is adjacent to exactly one black vertex in the $(2m)$th row; if $a_m=0$, each white vertex on the $(2m-1)$th row is adjacent to two black vertices in the $(2m)$th row. \end{itemize} See Figure~\ref{lcc}.
+Such a graph is also related to the rail-yard graph; see~\cite{bbccr}.